aldo-gutierrez/bitmasksorter/README.md

 ### How the selection of the pivot works:

-For example suppose the list contains numbers from 0 to 127 000000000000 -> 000001111111  ==>  the mask is 1111111 and to choosse a pivot we could choose 1000000 (64) that is probably a good pivot
+For example suppose the list contains numbers from 0 to 127 000000000000 -> 000001111111  ==>  the mask is 1111111 and to choose the middle 1000000 (64) that is probably a good pivot.
+In the worst case (32 bit mask) the last recursion level is 32, even better we could do Count Sort in the last bits

-For the counting sort part if the number of bits of the mask that remain to be evaluated are less than a constant we could do a count sort even if the mask is for example: 1110011 we could use 5 bits 2^5 32 slots for count sort
+We apply Count Sort if the number of bits of the mask that remain to be evaluated are less than a constant countingSortBits.
+The bits of the mask don't need to be adjacent for example for example: 1110011 we could use 5 bits 2^5 32 slots for Count Sort

 Optimizations:
-- Count sort if in the recursion the number of bits is small with flexible mask (it can contain 000 at any place)
+- Count sort for last bits adjacent or not
 - Optimization for small lists
 - Multithreading support
-- Doesn't need to sort all the bits just the ones used
+- Doesn't need to partition by all the bits just the ones used

 ## RadixBitSorter: